For Peer Advisors: Using Grad Planner

 Only Team Leads, Peer Coordinators, and full-time employees have access to do this.

 This error is flagged at the top of the Grad Plan.
-Click on the gear to raise the threshold.
+You will see the error under the "Alerts" option on the top left.

 Type in how high above 140 credits you want to raise the threshold.